gaehlerm/SoftwareEngineering/README.md

 instead of asking what you want, you go to the service locator and reach through the service locator. https://youtu.be/RlfLCWKxHJ0 video on service locators

 Only ask for things you directly need.
 This is another advantage of functional programming or micro services.
 You have to validate an email, so you call the email validator which does the job for you, where the email validator can be either a micro service or a function.
 The email validator returns a result and terminates.
 You only got what you asked for, nothing else.
-There are no semi useful objects wobbeling around that you don't know how to deal with them.
+There are no semi useful objects wobbling around that you don't know how to deal with them.
 You need exactly what is around.

 // Null paranoia: You don't have to check everything for not being null.
 Only check this if needed.
 There are cases where null is a perfectly viable option.